Ernesto-Quesada/RadInV/README.md

 # RadInV
-An inventory to keep track of radioactive material at universities Built using MEAN stack
+An inventory to keep track of radioactive material at universities.
+Built using MEAN stack